Table of Contents

 Know the Ingredients Galact Granules

 Shatavar: Asparagus racemosus (Wild Asparagus) is known as Shatavar or Shatavari.
-The fascicled tuberous roots of plant are of medicinal importance.
+The fascicled tuberous roots of the plant are of medicinal importance.

 The roots are dried after harvesting and may be boiled, peeled and cut into pieces.
 The dried roots are then ground to make a powder (Shatavri Churna) which is used alone or with other ingredients.
 Shatavar contains saponins, steroidal glycosides and aglycones, flavonoids including quercetin, rutin and hyperoside, alkaloids and mucilage.